 13) What can be the biggest weakness of yours?

-They can add by saying at "even there are days in which other colleagues go home after their work hours but I stay up doing my work."
+They can add by saying "Even there are days in which other colleagues go home after their work hours but I stay up doing my work."
 They have to show that they love working and don't think of anything else during work hours.

 In short, the candidates mean that their biggest weakness is that they can give more time and dedication to their work than everyone else.
 In this way, they can change this question's structure and mold it to tell their strengths to the interviewer.

-Another thing which the candidates can do here is to choose an actual weakness which they are actually trying to improve.
+Another thing that the candidates can do here is to choose an actual weakness that they are actually trying to improve.
 By saying this, they can also say about their efforts in eradicating that weakness.

 14) Do you have any questions for us?